RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 C.	Power	distribution	units.
 D.	Building	access	points.

-### Question # 2 - Limits	within	a	cloud	environment	can	be	either	hard	limits	or	limitscapable	of	adjusting	to	current	demands	and	circumstances.
+### Question # 2 - Limits	 within 	a 	cloud	environment	can	be	either	hard	limits	or	limits capable	of	adjusting	 to	current	demands	 and	circumstances.
 Which	of	the following	 concepts	 encapsulates	allowing	a	limit	to	adjust	to	current circumstances,	without	the	actual	limit	 value	changing?
 A.	Loaning.
 B.	Borrowing.
 C.	Adapting.
 D.	Scaling.

-### Question # 3 - When	dealing	with	a	cloud	environment	that	has	resource	pooling	andmultitenancy,	a	cloud	customer	may	want	contractual	assurances	that sufficient	resources	to	start	and	operate	their	services	will	always	be available.
+### Question # 3 - When 	dealing 	with	a	cloud	 environment	that	has	resource	pooling	and multitenancy,	a	cloud	 customer 	may	want	contractual	assurances	that sufficient	resources	 to	 start	 and	operate	 their 	services	will	always	be available.
 What	is	this	type	of	assurance	 called?
 A.	Limit.
 B.	Reservation.
 C.	Share.
 D.	Guarantee.

-### Question # 4 - A	BCDR	plan	has	several	different	types	of	operations	and	majorcomponents.
+### Question # 4 - A	BCDR	plan	has	several	different	 types	of	operations	and	major components.
 Which	of	the	following 	is	the 	most	often	 overlooked	part	of the	overall	process,	both	in	testing 	and	in	planning?
-A.	Recovery	of	services
+A.	Recovery	of	services.
-B.	Change	management	processes
+B.	Change	management	processes.
-C.	Staff	availability	and	demands
+C.	Staff	 availability	and 	demands.
-D.	Restoration	of	services
+D.	Restoration	of	services.

-### Question # 5 - What	concept	allows	users	or	support	staff	to	change	some	networkconfigurations	without	having	access	to	the	actual	networking	hardware and	administrative	interfaces?
+### Question # 5 - What	concept 	allows	users	 or	support 	staff	to	change	some	network configurations	without 	having	access	to	the	actual	networking	hardware and	administrative 	interfaces?
-A.	Logical	networks
+A.	Logical	networks.
-B.	VLANs
+B.	VLANs.
-C.	Broad	network	access
+C.	Broad	 network	access.
-D.	Software-defined	networking
+D.	Software-defined	 networking.

 ### Question # 6 - Within	 a	federated	identity	system,	which	 entity	 takes	the	response	from the	identity	provider	and	processes 	it	to	determine	 the	authentication	 and authorization   	properties	of	the	user?
-A.	Service	provider
+A.	Service	 provider.
-B.	Service	party
+B.	Service	 party.
-C.	Relying	party
+C.	Relying	 party.
-D.	Application	provider
+D.	Application	provider.

 ### Question # 7 - Which	cloud	 storage	method	utilizes	a 	key	value	to	access	data	from	anapplication	or	client?
-A.	Object
+A.	Object.
-B.	Volume
+B.	Volume.
-C.	Structured
+C.	Structured.
-D.	Unstructured
+D.	Unstructured.

-### Question # 8 - 	Which	of	the	following	is	the	most	prominent	potential	problem	point	withobject	storage	for	systems	that	have	high	data	reading	and	writing dependencies?
+### Question # 8 - 	Which	 of	the	following	is	the	 most	 prominent	potential	 problem	point	 with object	storage	for	systems	that	have	high	data	reading 	and	 writing dependencies?
-A.	Integrity	of	objects
+A.	Integrity	of	objects.
-B.	Replication	of	objects
+B.	Replication	of	objects.
-C.	Size	of	objects
+C.	Size	of	objects.
-D.	Number	of	objects
+D.	Number	of	objects.

-### 9. When	system	resource	utilization	is	experiencing	heavy	demand,	possiblynearing	the	overall	full	capacity	of	the	cloud	environment,	which	of	the following	concepts	will	set	the	prioritization	as	to	which	virtual	hosts receive	the	requested	resources?
+### 9. When	system	resource	utilization	is	experiencing	 heavy	demand,	possibly nearing	the	 overall	full	capacity	of	the 	cloud	environment,	which	of	the following	concepts	will	set	the 	prioritization 	as	to	which	virtual 	hosts receive	the	requested.  	resources?
-A.	Reservations
+A.	Reservations.
-B.	Shares
+B.	Shares.
-C.	Limits
+C.	Limits.
-D.	Escrows
+D.	Escrows.

-### 10. Which	concept	ensures	that	enough	resources	are	available	to	the	manytenants	within	a	cloud	environment	and	that	a	single	system,	service,	or customer	does	not	consume	too	many	resources?
+### 10. Which	 concept	ensures	 that enough	resources 	are 	available 	to	the 	many tenants	 within 	a	 cloud	environment	and	that	a	single	system,	service,	or customer	does	not	consume 	too 	many	resources?
-A.	Share
+A.	Share.
-B.	Reservation
+B.	Reservation.
-C.	Limit
+C.	Limit.
-D.	Cap
+D.	Cap.

 ### 11. One	of	the	 most 	crucial 	metrics	 for	a	BCDR	plan	is	how 	long	it	takes	for services	to	be	restored	to	a	point 	of	satisfaction	for	management.
 Which metric	represents	this	point	and	value?
-A.	RTO
+A.	RTO.
-B.	RPO
+B.	RPO.
-C.	RSL
+C.	RSL.
-D.	SRE
+D.	SRE.

-### 12. When	resource	limitations	surpass	the	thresholds	determined	by	the	cloudprovider	and	shares	need	to	be	invoked,	which	of	the	following	is	the driving	factor	for	the	determination	of	share	allocations?
+### 12. When	resource	limitations	surpass	 the	thresholds	determined	by	the	cloud provider	and	shares	need	to	be	invoked,	which	of	the	following 	is	the driving	factor	for	the	determination	of	share 	allocations?
-A.	Prioritization	weighting
+A.	Prioritization 	weighting.
-B.	Size	of	customer
+B.	Size	of	customer.
-C.	Number	of	users
+C.	Number	of	users.
-D.	Costs	of	resources
+D.	Costs	 of	resources.

-### 13. Which	metric	is	used	to	determine	whether	BCDR	objectives	have	beenmet	and	measures	the	percentage	of	production-level	restoration	required for	success?
+### 13. Which 	metric	is	used	to	determine	whether	 BCDR	 objectives	have	been met	and	measures	the 	percentage	of	production-level	restoration	required for	success?
-A.	RTO
+A.	RTO.
-B.	RPO
+B.	RPO.
-C.	RSL
+C.	RSL.
-D.	SRE
+D.	SRE.

 ### 14. Cloud	environments	are	based	entirely	on	virtual	machines	and	virtualdevices,	and	those	images	are	also	in	need	of	storage	within	the environment.
 What	type	of	storage	is	typically	used	for	virtual	images?
 A.	Volume